LC-Linkous/tinySA_python/README.md

 "COM10" is the port location of the tinySA Ultra that is used in the examples in this README.

-#### Linux
+#### Manually Finding a Port on Linux

 ```python
 TODO
 ```

 ### Serial Message Return Format

-This library returns strings as cleaned bytearrays.
+This library returns strings as cleaned byte arrays.
 The command and first `\r\n` pair are removed from the front, and the `ch>` is removed from the end of the tinySA serial return.

 The original message format: